Torsion vs. Extension Springs

 What Are Garage Door Springs and What Do They Do for Garage Doors?

-If your garage door spring breaks, your opener will be unable to move your garage door in either direction.
+One of the warning signs that your springs are broken is that your opener will be unable to move your garage door in either direction.
+While you may still be able to open the door with broken springs, it’s not advisable.
 Springs are one of the most essential parts of every garage door system, so you want to be sure to call a professional to make a repair right away.
 In the meantime, you can examine the situation to determine which kind of garage door spring your system uses.

 What Is the Difference Between Torsion Springs and Extension Springs?

-The first step to knowing what kind of spring you need is to know the difference between the two most common types of garage door springs, which are torsion and extension.
+The first step to knowing what kind of spring you need is to know the difference between the two types of garage door springs, which are torsion and extension.

 Torsion Springs